ucdh/SCOPUS-Citation-Gatherer/README.md

 3. Add repository codes to the reposistory list in config.py (e.g University of Canterbury's code is '10092')
 4. Navigate to the directory on command line
 5. Run the get referenced articles script

+The script returns the referencing and referenced articles' ids, urls, titles, and authors